stashed/docs/docs/guides/latest/monitoring/builtin.md

 # Monitoring Stash with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Stash backup and restore operations as well as Stash operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Stash backup and restore operations as well as the Stash operator.

-## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-To keep Prometheus resources isolated, we are going to use a separate namespace to deploy Prometheus server.
+To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy the Prometheus server and its respective resources.
+Create the namespace as below you haven't done already.

 ```bash
 $ kubectl create ns monitoring